afrimapr/afrimapr-book/CONTRIBUTION_GUIDE.md

 * A keyboard shortcut Ctrl + Shift + F allows for searching of a phrase inside the all files in the project.
 * To quickly rename a .Rmd file use file.rename("old-name.Rmd", "new-name.Rmd").
 The files with new names have to be added to Github before the changes are pushed.
 This can be done by typing "git add new-file.Rmd" in the Terminal.
 After that commit and push changes as usual.
 * To hide a chapter (and stop it from rendering altogether) add an underscore _ before file name.
 All the files that start with an underscore are passed during rendering but they still appear in the repo.

+## required packages

+It's best not to include evaluated code to install packages in the Rmd files.
+If you want to add a new package, add it to Imports in the Description file.
+If you want to demonstrate install you can set eval=FALSE for that chunk.
+You will need to have packages installed locally to build the book.